-Agents and admins using the rich text editor can easily add other agents to the ticket's CC list with the @mention comment feature.
+Agents and admins can add other agents to the tickets CC list using the @mention comments feature.
+To use this feature, you must have the rich content formatting option enabled for your tickets, @mention cannot be used if you've selected Markdown as your formatting option.
+See Enabling formatting options for agents for more information.
 If you are not using the rich text editor, have your admin enable it for you.
-See Enabling formatting options for agents for more information.

 Light agents can't use the @mention feature because it adds a CC to the ticket, which they don't have permission to do.
 For more information about light agent permissions, see Understanding and setting light agent permissions.

 To add an agent with the @mention feature